 Despite its name, the CAN-SPAM Act doesn’t apply just to bulk email.
 It covers all commercial messages, which the law defines as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” including email that promotes content on commercial websites.
 The law makes no exception for business-to-business email.
 That means all email – for example, a message to former customers announcing a new product line – must comply with the law.

-To learn more, you can skate over to the FTC website and read on but follow basic etiquette and you are good.
+To learn more, you can skate over to the FTC website and read on, but follow basic etiquette and you are good.

 Getting Started with Email Marketing

-Now, I am going to assume that most people reading this post are event professionals that have had some interaction with email marketing and at least understand the premise.
+Now, I am going to assume that most people reading this post are event professionals who have had some interaction with email marketing and at least understand the premise.
 Hell, if you have been getting emails anytime in the last decade or so, you have received an email marketing piece, wanted or unwanted.

 Collecting Emails from Attendees and Prospects

-You must collect emails correctly and this means collecting your emails in a respectful way that will be appreciated by the end user.
+You must collect emails correctly, and this means collecting your emails in a respectful way that will be appreciated by the end user.
 This means, asking people if they would like to join your list.
 You do not add anyone to your list that did not ask… specifically… to be on the list.

 On your website: